lukasredev/js-data-asyncstorage/README.md

 var store = new JSData.DS();
 store.registerAdapter('asyncstorage', adapter, { default: true });

-// "store" will now use the asyncstorage adapter for all async operations
+// "store" will now use the asyncstorage adapter for all operations
 ```

 ### Changelog